-4. Why is rainforest deforestation not the ideal method of making way for crop harvests?
-What are some effective approaches to taking action against this practice?
+4. Why is rainforest deforestation not an acceptable means of making way for crop harvests?
+What can you do to take action against this practice?

 One reason is that trees are ideal carbon sinks since they can store carbon longer than plants.
-The less carbon sinks available, the greater the release of CO2 into the atmosphere; the result is climate change.
+The less carbon sinks available, the greater the release of ${\rm CO_2}$ into the atmosphere; the result is climate change.
 Children in developing countries are the most susceptible to climate change.
 Ensure wood products come from a sustainably-managed forest.